menu

 One downside of living in Highland is that it can take a long time to commute to work.
 In Highland, the average commute to work is 35.91 minutes, which is quite a bit higher than the national average.

-Highland is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Highland does not have a public transit system used by locals to get to and from work.

 Demographics